Iron Man 3: Cast

 Paul Bettany reprises his role from previous films as J.A.R.V.I.S., Stark's AI system.
-Ty Simpkins portrays Harley Keener, a child who lives in Rose Hill, Tennessee who assists Stark when the latter breaks into his garage in order to repair his suit.
+Ty Simpkins portrays Harley Keener, a child who lives in Rose Hill, Tennessee, who assists Stark when the latter breaks into his garage in order to repair his suit.
 He later helps Stark investigate various incidents associated with the Extremis project, and afterwards he is rewarded by Stark with a garage-full of modern engineering tools and equipment.
-Simpkins reprises his role as Harley in a cameo in Avengers: Endgame (2019).
+Simpkins reprises his role as Harley in a cameo appearance in Avengers: Endgame (2019).
 Simpkins has stated that he has a three-picture deal with Marvel Studios.
 Ashley Hamilton portrays Taggart, one of the Extremis soldiers.
 Adam Pally plays Gary, a cameraman who helps Stark.
-Shaun Toub reprises his role as Yinsen from the first Iron Man film in a brief cameo, and Stan Lee makes a cameo appearance as a beauty pageant judge.
+Shaun Toub reprises his role as Ho Yinsen from the first Iron Man (2008) film in a brief cameo, and Stan Lee makes a cameo appearance as a beauty pageant judge.
 Dale Dickey plays Mrs. Davis, mother of an Extremis subject that is framed as a terrorist.
 Wang Xueqi briefly plays Dr. Wu in the general release version of the film.
 A cut of the film produced for release exclusively in China includes additional scenes featuring Wang and an appearance by Fan Bingbing as one of his assistants.
-Jenna Ortega plays the vice president's daughter.
+Jenna Ortega briefly appears uncredited as the vice president's daughter; her lines were cut from the final film.
 Mark Ruffalo makes an uncredited cameo appearance, reprising his role as Bruce Banner from The Avengers, in a post-credits scene.
-Comedians Bill Maher and Joan Rivers, and Fashion Police co-host George Kotsiopoulos have cameo appearances as themselves on their respective real-world television programs, as do newscasters Josh Elliott, Megan Henderson, Pat Kiernan, and Thomas Roberts.
+Comedians Bill Maher and Joan Rivers, and Fashion Police (2010–2017) co-host George Kotsiopoulos have cameo appearances as themselves on their respective real-world television programs, as do newscasters Josh Elliott, Megan Henderson, Pat Kiernan, and Thomas Roberts.